 $15K+/year

 ZoomInfo is the default for enterprise revenue teams.
-The database is massive, the intent data layer is maturing, and the workflow automation saves ops teams hours per week.
-Over 180 VP Sales and CRO job postings in our dataset mention ZoomInfo by name.
-It is the tool hiring managers expect you to know.
+The database is massive, covering 100M+ business profiles with firmographic, technographic, and organizational data.
+The intent data layer has matured into a genuine buying signal, and the workflow automation saves ops teams hours per week on list building and enrichment.
+Over 180 VP Sales and CRO job postings in our dataset mention ZoomInfo by name, making it the tool hiring managers expect you to know.

 Watch out: $15K minimum annual contracts with aggressive upselling at renewal.
 Complex onboarding that takes weeks, not days.
-Many mid-market teams find they are paying for 10x the data they actually use.
+Many mid-market teams find they're paying for 10x the data they use.
+The sales process itself is notoriously high-pressure.

 Read Full Review →